wd7512/seu-injection-framework/CONTRIBUTING.md

 # Contributing to SEU Injection Framework

-Thank you for your interest in contributing to the SEU Injection Framework!
-This project aims to provide robust, high-quality tools for Single Event Upset (SEU) injection in neural networks for harsh environment applications.
+Thank you for contributing to the SEU Injection Framework!

-## 🎯 Project Vision & Goals
+## 🎯 Project Goals

-The SEU Injection Framework serves the research community by providing:

-- **Production-grade tools** for systematic fault injection studies
+- Production-grade tools for systematic fault injection studies
-- **Reproducible research** with deterministic SEU injection
+- Reproducible research with deterministic SEU injection
-- **Performance-optimized operations** for large-scale robustness analysis
+- Performance-optimized operations for large-scale robustness analysis
-- **Community-driven development** with rigorous quality standards

 ## 📋 Quick Start for Contributors